-Few fantastic filmmakers have drawn upon the mythology of traditional Judaism there was Paul Wegeners The Golem (1914) and The Golem (1920) and various films based around that, but the only other films to do deal with the concept of the dybbuk have been the obscure The Dybbuk (1937), which was made by the Jewish community in Poland before World War II, and David S. Goyers The Unborn (2009), as well as the opening scene of the Coen Brothers A Serious Man (2009).
+Few fantastic filmmakers have drawn upon the mythology of traditional Judaism there was Paul Wegeners The Golem (1914) and The Golem (1920) and various films based around that, but the only other films to do deal with the concept of the dybbuk have been the obscure The Dybbuk (1937), which was made by the Jewish community in Poland before World War II, David S. Goyers The Unborn (2009) and the fascinating subsequent Polish-made Demon (2015), as well as the opening scene of the Coen Brothers A Serious Man (2009).
 Even the original urban legend of the dybbuk box comes surrounded by fascinating stories of Holocaust survivors, strings of bad luck befalling victims including ill health, malevolent forces wreaking havoc in their homes, even causing frequent electronic equipment malfunction and FBI raids, or of the boxs influence extending out from pictures of it that circulate on the internet.
 Crucially, in the case of the film, the one thing that has yet to be reported about the box is any cases of possession or for that matter swarms of insects.

 Essentially, the film has kept the idea of the box and its background in Judaic lore and thrown out everything else there is no mention of the EBay auction or any equivalent of such in the film, for instance.
 Everything else is played by the basics of the exorcism/possession story.
 We soon get all the cliche scenes children undergoing grotesque physical transformations and talking in deep voices; the inadequacy of medical explanations in trying to determine what has happened; the child acting disturbed in school and with threatening intent around the parents; the deaths of people incidental to the events; the climactic exorcism scenes.
 After having watched Pazuzu knows how many exorcism and possession films, there is nothing new here you have seen it all before.
 Moreover, despite the film drawing on orthodox Judaic mythology, there appears almost no difference between it and a standard Christian exorcism/possession film about all the film has done is hauled over the basic clichés but swapped Catholic priests with crucifixes and rosaries for rabbis with tallits, payots and kippahs.
 Almost nothing is done to explain the background and history, let alone the origin of the dybbuk box.